 How to Renew Your CAPM® Certification: Everything You Need to Know

-By: Ryan Malaluan; Editor: Geram Lompon; Reviewed by: Alvin Villanueva, PMP
+By: Ryan Malaluan, CAPM; Editor: Geram Lompon; Reviewed by: Alvin Villanueva, PMP

 You’ve worked hard to earn your Certified Associate in Project Management (CAPM®) certification—but did you know it’s not a lifetime credential?
 To maintain your CAPM® and keep your project management career on track, the Project Management Institute (PMI®) requires periodic renewal to ensure you’re staying current with industry best practices.

 The good news?
 Understanding how to renew CAPM® certification isn’t complicated—if you know what to expect.
-In this guide, we’ll break down everything you need to know, from earning Professional Development Units (PDUs) to the step-by-step renewal process.
+In this guide, we’ll break down everything you need to know about how to renew capm certification, from earning Professional Development Units (PDUs) to the step-by-step renewal process.
 Whether you’re renewing for the first time or just looking for a refresher, this guide will help you keep your certification active and valuable for years to come.

 Understanding CAPM® Certification Renewal